 How to Calculate Amps from LRA?

-The following steps outline how to calculate the running current in Amps from LRA.
+The following steps outline how to estimate the running current in amps from LRA.

 1. First, determine the Locked Rotor Amps (LRA) of the motor.

-3. Use the formula from above: A = LRA / Voltage.
+3. Use the formula from above: A ≈ LRA / k.

-4. Finally, calculate the running current in Amps (A).
+4. Finally, calculate the estimated running current in amps (A).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.